mrichter0/chem-classifier/README.md

 - a structural representation should allow faster and more precise chemistry checks
 - this may reduce keyword-based overmoderation while still surfacing genuinely risky cases

-## Sarin Sample
+## Sarin Sample Set

-The benchmark below summarizes current timing and correctness results across the tested models:
+The benchmark below summarizes current timing and correctness results across the tested models using the structure of Sarin and it's derivatives.

 ![Benchmark results](benchmark_results_graph.png)